 Goodwill.
 We record goodwill when the consideration paid for an acquisition exceeds the fair value of net tangible and intangible assets acquired.
 We measure and test goodwill on an annual basis or more frequently if we believe indicators of impairment exist.
 Our impairment review process compares the fair value of the reporting unit in which the goodwill resides to its carrying value.
 We determined that our reporting units are equivalent to our operating segments or components of an operating segment for the purposes of completing our impairment test.
 Prior to fiscal 2017, we utilize a two-step approach to testing goodwill for impairment.
 The first step tests for possible impairment by applying a fair value-based test.
 In computing fair value of our reporting units, we use estimates of future revenues, costs and cash flows from such units.
 The second step, if necessary, measures the amount of such impairment by comparing the implied fair value of goodwill to its carrying value.
 If the carrying amount of goodwill exceeds its implied fair value, an impairment loss is recognized equal to that excess.
-In 2017, we elected to early adopt this ASU in the fourth quarter of 2017, in conjunction with our annual review for impairment.
+In the fourth quarter of 2017, we elected to early adopt FASB Accounting Standard Update 2017-04, which removed step two from goodwill impairment test, in conjunction with our annual review for impairment.
 Estimating fair value is performed by utilizing various valuation approaches, such as income approach or market approach.
 The total of all reporting unit fair values was also compared to our market capitalization plus control premium for reasonableness.

-In 2015 and 2016, no impairment charges were recorded.
-In 2017, we recorded an impairment charge of US\$10.3 million because the carrying value of the mobile communication reporting unit exceeded its fair value.
-The impairment charge was mainly attributable to a new project cancellation by a customer and delayed commercialization of a new product.
+In 2016, no impairment charges were recorded.
+In 2017 and 2018, we recorded an impairment charge of US\$10.3 million and US\$0.6 million because the carrying value of the mobile communication reporting unit and software defined storage unit, exceeded its fair value.
+The impairment charge was mainly attributable to a new project cancellation by a customer and delayed commercialization of a new product in 2017 and low achievement rate of revenue projection in 2018, respectively.
 The estimate of cash flow was based upon, among other things, certain assumptions about expected future operating performance such as revenue growth rates and operating margins used to calculate projected future cash flows, risk-adjusted discount rates, future economic and market conditions, and determination of appropriate market comparables.
 We based our fair value estimates on assumptions we believed to be reasonable but that are unpredictable and inherently uncertain.
 The long-term financial forecast represented the best estimate that we had at that time and we believed that its underlying assumptions were reasonable.
 However, actual performance in the near-term and longer-term could be materially different from the forecast, which could impact future estimates of fair value of our reporting units and may result in a charge to earnings in future periods due to the potential for further write-down of goodwill in connection with future impairment tests.